 I scream, you scream, we all scream for ice cream!
-Did you know July is National Ice Cream Month?
-The best way to cool off and celebrate is by scooping up the babes and visiting local old-school ice cream parlors that spoon out signature treats and a heap of nostalgia.
-Here are seven great places to go, from North Shore gem where Al Capone used to hang out, to a South Side institution that serves ice cream in every color of the rainbow.
+The best way to cool off and celebrate the dog days of summer is by scooping up the babes and visiting local old-school ice cream parlors that spoon out signature treats and a heap of nostalgia.
+Here are a few great places to go, from North Shore gem where Al Capone used to hang, to a South Side institution that serves ice cream in every color of the rainbow.

 Original Rainbow Cone

-Serving up rainbow-colored goodness since 1926, Original Rainbow Cone is a bastion of old-school ice cream lore on Chicago’s far south side.
+Serving up rainbow-colored goodness since 1926, Original Rainbow Cone is a bastion of old-school ice cream lore on Chicago’s far south side, the site of their original location.
 Look for the giant rainbow ice cream cone sign gilding the top of the building, then make your way into the comfy, kitschy confines to get your rainbow on.
 The signature dessert is a multi-layered cone striated with chocolate ice cream, strawberry ice cream, Palmer House ice cream (vanilla with cherries and walnuts), pistachio ice cream, and orange sherbet.
 If such a tall cone gives you vertigo, they also offer bowls and ice cream cakes.
-As of last year, you can now you can get the sweet goodness of Original Rainbow Cone at Navy Pier on the South Dock.

 Homer’s Homemade Gourmet Ice Cream